Caleb-Cholod/AI-CSVtoExcel/ExcelTests/README.txt

 Usage:
 Place new CSV files into the NewCSV folder
 Double click the main.py program
+Number of CSV Files are shown, if the number is correct then click the combine files into spreadsheet button Warnings/Errors are displayed in terminal

 Warnings:
 Make sure master sheet is titled Sheet1, and make sure files are properly closed on system